alluximx/alluxi-guides/React Native FCM Setup/readme.md

 </activity>
 ```

-Here, you'll have to replace with the name of your app where it says "my_project_name".
+Here, you'll have to replace with the name of your app where it says "myapp".
 This will be the same name used in the backend for navigating when opening a notification.

 ### Customizing notifications icons in Android

-Within the application component, metadata elements to set a default notification icon and color.
+Within the application component, you can add metadata elements to set a default notification icon and color.

 ```xml
 <manifest xmlns:tools="http://schemas.android.com/tools">